-- Chair: A Chair alternating annually between an ECC representative and a representative of one of the operator groups set out below The Director of ECC Highways and Transportation - The Head of Integrated Passenger Transport Unit ECC - Three representatives from the large bus operating companies (over 250 employees or over £50m turnover) - Three representatives from Medium sized bus operating companies (50-250 employees or under £50m turnover) - Three representatives from the small sized bus operating companies (50 employees or less or up to £2m turnover) - 13 Guest attendees will be allowed at the discretion of the Board. - 14 Either group (operators or ECC) may exercise a veto if it is the consensus of that group. - 15 The Board will meet quarterly (January, March, June, September) with additional meetings at the discretion of the Board. - 16 Papers will be circulated a week before the meeting.
+- Chair: A Rotating Chair alternating between ECC and the three operator groups - The Director of ECC Highways and Transport - The Head of Integrated Passenger Transport Unit ECC - Three representatives from the large bus operating companies (over 250 employees or over £50m turnover) - Three representatives from Medium sized bus operating companies (50-250 employees or under £50m turnover) - Three representatives from the small sized bus operating companies (50 employees or less or up to £2m turnover) - 14 Guest attendees will be allowed at the discretion of the Board. - 15 The Board will meet quarterly (January, March, June, September) with additional meetings at the discretion of the Board. - 16 Papers will be circulated a week before the meeting.
 Action points and a summary of discussion will be recorded. - 17 Material issues relevant to the Enhanced Partnership Plan and Scheme will be shared with all operators in advance to allow operator representatives to consult with the wider operator cohort. - 18 Decisions of substance or with financial impacts on the authority will be subject to the Essex County Council constitution and governance policies and processes.